-The day conference was organised by Richard Cummins CEO of Thinking Schools International and brought together Thinking School leaders from schools across the country.
+The day conference was organised by Richard Cummins CEO of Thinking Matters and brought together Thinking School leaders from schools across the country.
 The conference also involved a presentation and discussion led by Dr Judith Kleine-Staarman on Dialogic Teaching.
 Judith Kleine-Staarman is Director of the Cognitive Education Development Unit at the University of Exeter.
 Attendees also had the opportunity to discuss examples of best practice, drawing on their personal experiences from working within schools.

 At Bellevue Place Education Trust, we are in the process of working towards Thinking Schools accreditation across all of the seven schools.
 We were therefore excited that two teachers were able to attend this prestigious conference, from Rutherford House School and Whitehall Park School.
 These schools are already developing Thinking Maps and Blooms Taxonomy techniques.